jbro129/android-modding/ModdingTools/ModdingTools.md

 [libil2cpp Patcher](https://github.com/T5ive/libil2cpp-Patcher) by T5ive : A tool that makes hex editing easier.

-# To Sort/check:

-[b00m h3adsh0t](https://github.com/lucylow/b00m-h3adsh0t) by lucylow : Computer Vision Game Development.
-Neural Network Configurable Aimbot for FPS games with custom training mode.
+## Metzger100 doesn't know where to put:

+[android-modding-tools](https://github.com/jbro129/android-modding-tools) by jbro129 : An android modding tool dump repo.

+[apk-mitm](https://github.com/shroudedcode/apk-mitm) by shroudedcode : A CLI application that automatically prepares Android APK files for HTTPS inspection.

+[Archived-Repos](https://github.com/TheArmKing/Archived-Repos) by TheArmKing : A collection of TheArmKing's old repos or discontinued projects.

 [ARM-Converter](https://github.com/MikaCybertron/ARM-Converter) by MikaCybertron : Offline ARM64, ARM, and THUMB instruction to hex converter.

-[ImHex](https://github.com/WerWolv/ImHex) by WerWolv : A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.
+[AsmResolver](https://github.com/Washi1337/AsmResolver) by Washi1337 : A library for editing PE files with full .NET metadata support.

+[AssetRipper](https://github.com/ds5678/AssetRipper) by ds5678 : GUI and API library to work with Engine assets, serialized and bundle files.

+[AssetStudio](https://github.com/Perfare/AssetStudio) by Perfare : A tool for exploring, extracting and exporting assets and assetbundles.

+[AssetStudio](https://github.com/djkaty/AssetStudio) by djkaty : A tool for exploring, extracting and exporting assets and assetbundles.

+[Auto-Il2cppDumper](https://github.com/BryanGIG/Auto-Il2cppDumper) by BryanGIG : Internal dumper for Unity3d libil2cpp.so.

 [biodiff](https://github.com/8051Enthusiast/biodiff) by 8051Enthusiast : Hex diff viewer using alignment algorithms from biology.

-[android-modding-tools](https://github.com/jbro129/android-modding-tools) by jbro129 : An android modding tool dump repo.
+[CppDLL](https://github.com/Rprop/CppDLL) by Rprop : A small tool that will help you generate Cpp Header(.h) and Import Library(.lib) from Dynamic Link Library(.dll).

-[Pubg-Memory-Dumper](https://github.com/sahilbisla/Pubg-Memory-Dumper) by sahilbisla : A memory dumper for making ESP for pubg mobile.
+[DLGMemor](https://github.com/DeviLeo/DLGMemor) by DeviLeo : A memory editor and viewer for iOS (Jailed or not Jailed).

-[MetaDataStringEditor](https://github.com/JeremieCHN/MetaDataStringEditor) by JeremieCHN : Modify string in file global-metadata.dat.
+[dnSpy](https://github.com/dnSpy/dnSpy) by dnSpy : .NET debugger and assembly editor.

+[dnSpy](https://github.com/dnSpyEx/dnSpy) by dnSpyEx : Continuation of the dnSpy project.

+[dnSpy.Extension.HoLLy](https://github.com/HoLLy-HaCKeR/dnSpy.Extension.HoLLy) by HoLLy-HaCKeR : A dnSpy extension to aid reversing of obfuscated assemblies.

+[Emulator-Android-External-Memory-Hacking](https://github.com/josuamanuel13/Emulator-Android-External-Memory-Hacking) by josuamanuel13 : android process/memory library root.

+[External-PG3D-Injector](https://github.com/SliceCast/External-PG3D-Injector) by SliceCast : Write into android application lib.so with offset & hex bytes externally.

+[Il2Cpp Modding Codegen](https://github.com/sc2ad/Il2Cpp-Modding-Codegen) by sc2ad : Generates code that can be built into a shared library for Il2Cpp modding.

 [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower) by knah : A tool to generate Managed->IL2CPP proxy assemblies.

+[Il2CppDumperTool](https://github.com/axhlzy/Il2CppDumperTool) by axhlzy : A tool to batch breakpoint functions of libil2cpp.so.

+[ILSpy](https://github.com/icsharpcode/ILSpy) by icsharpcode : .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more).

+[Image_to_byte_array_converter](https://github.com/geokar2006/Image_to_byte_array_converter) by geokar2006 : This program allows you to convert images to byte array for the mod menu on unity mono.

+[ImHex](https://github.com/WerWolv/ImHex) by WerWolv : A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.

 [IPAPatch](https://github.com/paradiseduo/IPAPatch) by paradiseduo : Patch iOS Apps, The Easy Way, Without Jailbreak.

-[Il2Cpp Modding Codegen](https://github.com/sc2ad/Il2Cpp-Modding-Codegen) by sc2ad : Generates code that can be built into a shared library for Il2Cpp modding.

-[DLGMemor](https://github.com/DeviLeo/DLGMemor) by DeviLeo : A memory editor and viewer for iOS (Jailed or not Jailed).

-[AssetStudio](https://github.com/Perfare/AssetStudio) by Perfare : A tool for exploring, extracting and exporting assets and assetbundles.

-[AssetRipper](https://github.com/ds5678/AssetRipper) by ds5678 : GUI and API library to work with Engine assets, serialized and bundle files.

-[AssetStudio](https://github.com/djkaty/AssetStudio) by djkaty : A tool for exploring, extracting and exporting assets and assetbundles.

-[UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) by allcoolthingsatoneplace : A tool that can extract .pak files for Unreal Engine 4.

-[PidTesting](https://github.com/ArcyMods/PidTesting) by ArcyMods : Get the pid of a process.

-[PG3D-CryptoPrefsGenerator](https://github.com/jbro129/PG3D-CryptoPrefsGenerator) by jbro129 : A PG3D Player Pref Encryption/Decryption Tool.

 [LibInjector](https://github.com/jbro129/LibInjector) by jbro129 : Write to an android apps lib.so at runtime.

+[mem](https://github.com/MobileForensicsResearch/mem) by MobileForensicsResearch : Tool used for dumping memory from Android devices.

+[MetaDataStringEditor](https://github.com/JeremieCHN/MetaDataStringEditor) by JeremieCHN : Modify string in file global-metadata.dat.

+[mitmproxy](https://github.com/mitmproxy/mitmproxy) by mitmproxy : An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

 [PackageHook](https://github.com/jbro129/PackageHook) by jbro129 : Hook An Android Applications Package Config And Set It As You Want.

-[Il2CppDumperTool](https://github.com/axhlzy/Il2CppDumperTool) by axhlzy : A tool to batch breakpoint functions of libil2cpp.so.

 [PADumper](https://github.com/BryanGIG/PADumper) by BryanGIG : Easy Dump ELF libil2cpp.so from Android Process Memory.

-[mem](https://github.com/MobileForensicsResearch/mem) by MobileForensicsResearch : Tool used for dumping memory from Android devices.
+[PG3D-CryptoPrefsGenerator](https://github.com/jbro129/PG3D-CryptoPrefsGenerator) by jbro129 : A PG3D Player Pref Encryption/Decryption Tool.

+[PidTesting](https://github.com/ArcyMods/PidTesting) by ArcyMods : Get the pid of a process.

+[Pubg-Memory-Dumper](https://github.com/sahilbisla/Pubg-Memory-Dumper) by sahilbisla : A memory dumper for making ESP for pubg mobile.

+[tinker](https://github.com/Tencent/tinker) by Tencent : A hot-fix solution library for Android, it supports dex, library and resources update without reinstall apk.

+[Tool-Converter-ASCII](https://github.com/MikaCybertron/Tool-Converter-ASCII) by MikaCybertron : Offline tool to Converter ASCII to Decimal & Decimal to ASCII.

+[Tool-Encryption-Decryption-JSC-Files-for-Cocos2djs-Games](https://github.com/MikaCybertron/Tool-Encryption-Decryption-JSC-Files-for-Cocos2djs-Games) by MikaCybertron : Tool Encryption & Decryption JSC Files to Modded Cocos2djs Games.

 [UABE](https://github.com/DerPopo/UABE) by DerPopo : Unity Assets Bundle Extractor.